Principality: Terminology

-Most of these states have historically been a polity, but in some occasions were rather territories in respect of which a princely title is held.
+Most of these states have historically been a polity, but on some occasions, they were rather territories in respect of which a princely title is held.
 The prince's estate and wealth may be located mainly or wholly outside the geographical confines of the principality.

 Generally recognised surviving sovereign principalities are Liechtenstein, Monaco, and the co-principality of Andorra.
 Extant royal primogenitures styled as principalities include Asturias (Spain).
-The Principality of Wales existed in the northern and western areas of Wales between the 13th and 16th centuries; the Laws in Wales Act of 1536 which legally incorporated Wales within England removed the distinction between those areas and the March of Wales.
-The Principality of Catalonia existed in the north-eastern areas of Spain between 14th and 18th centuries, as the term for the territories ruled by the Catalan courts, until the defeat of the Habsburgs in the Spanish succession war, when these institutions were abolished due to their support for the Habsburg pretender.
-Principality of Asturias is the official name of autonomous community of Asturias.
+The Principality of Wales existed in the northern and western areas of Wales between the 13th and 16th centuries; the Laws in Wales Act 1535 which legally incorporated Wales within England removed the distinction between those areas and the March of Wales.

+The Principality of Catalonia was a state located in the north-eastern area of the Iberian Peninsula and southern France between the late 12th and early 18th centuries, as the term for the political entity ruled by the Catalan Courts (the parliament) as a member of the composite monarchy of the Crown of Aragon, until the defeat of the Habsburgs in the War of the Spanish Succession (1701-1714), when the Bourbons abolished these institutions due to their support for the Habsburg pretender.
+"Principality of Asturias" is the official name of the autonomous community of Asturias.
+However, the term "Principality of Catalonia" or simply "Principality" remains in popular and informal contexts to refer to the autonomous community of Catalonia.

-The term principality is also sometimes used generically for any small monarchy, especially for small sovereign states ruled by a monarch of a lesser rank than a king, such as a Fürst (usually translated in English as "prince"), as in Liechtenstein, or a Grand Duke.
+The term "principality" is also sometimes used generically for any small monarchy, especially for small sovereign states ruled by a monarch of a lesser rank than a king, such as a Fürst (usually translated in English as "prince"), as in Liechtenstein, or a Grand Duke.
 No sovereign duchy currently exists, but Luxembourg is a surviving example of a sovereign grand duchy.
-Historically there have been sovereign principalities with many styles of ruler, such as Countship, Margraviate and even Lordship, especially within the Holy Roman Empire.
+Historically, there have been sovereign principalities with many styles of rulers, such as Countship, Margraviate, and even Lordship, especially within the Holy Roman Empire.

-While the preceding definition would seem to fit a princely state perfectly, the European historical tradition is to reserve that word for native monarchies in colonial countries, and to apply "principality" to the Western monarchies.
+While the preceding definition would seem to perfectly fit a princely state, the European historical tradition is to reserve that word for native monarchies in colonial countries and apply "principality" to European monarchies.